-In recent decades Europeans have generally been having fewer children, and this pattern partly explains the slowdown in the EU-28’s population growth (see Population and population change statistics).
+In recent decades, Europeans have generally been having fewer children, and this pattern partly explains the slowdown in the EU’s population growth (see Population and population change statistics).
 The most widely used indicator of fertility is the total fertility rate: this is the mean number of children that would be born alive to a woman during her lifetime if she were to pass through her childbearing years conforming to the age-specific fertility rates of a given year.
 A total fertility rate of around 2.1 live births per woman is considered to be the replacement level in developed countries: in other words, the average number of live births per woman required to keep the population size constant in the absence of migration.
 A total fertility rate below 1.3 live births per woman is often referred to as 'lowest-low fertility'.
 The total fertility rate is comparable across countries since it takes into account changes in the size and structure of the population.

-In 2017, the total fertility rate in the EU-28 was 1.59 live births per woman (as compared to 1.60 in 2016 - Figure 2).
-The EU-28’s total fertility rate raised from a low of 1.46 in 2001 and 2002 to a relative high of 1.62 in 2010, subsequently followed by a slight decrease to 1.55 in 2013 before a modest rebound up to 2017.
-Figure 2 also shows that the mean age of women at childbirth continued to rise between 2001 and 2017, from an average of 29.0 to 30.7 years.
+Figure 3 shows that the mean age of women at childbirth continued to rise between 2001 and 2019, from an average of 29.0 to 30.9 years.
 One partial explanation for the increase in the total fertility rate is that it may have been related to a catching-up process: following the trend to give birth later in life (witnessed by the increase in the mean age of women at childbirth), the total fertility rate might have declined first, before a subsequent recovery.
 An increase in the mean age of women at birth of first child can also be observed, from a value of 28.8 in the EU in 2013 (the first year for which the EU value is available) to a value of 29.4 in 2019.